Abhiek187/Giphy-Gif-Search/README.md

 **To Run:**

+1. Install dependencies using the command line: `npm install`
-1. Run server using the command line: `node app.js`
+2. Run server using the command line: `node app.js`
-2. Enter _localhost:3000_ in the address bar to access the site.
+3. Enter _localhost:3000_ in the address bar to access the site.